pocke/ElinActionHookMod/README.md

 For example, you can configure the following:

 * Switch to combat equipment set before entering a Nefia.
-* Cast Magic Map and activate a Detector after entering a Nefia.
+* Cast Magic Map and activate a Detector after entering a Nefia and moving down the stairs.
 * Switch to crafting equipment set before starting crafting.

 ## Configuration